Ludwigia peploides (Kunth) P.H.Raven

 Bloom Time: Late spring to early fall

-Ludwigia peploides is a perennial herb which grows in moist to wet to flooded areas.
+Ludwigia peploides is a perennial herb that grows in moist to wet to flooded areas.
 The stem can creep over 6.7 feet (2 m) long, sometimes branching.
-It spreads to form mats on the mud, or floats ascending in the water.
+It spreads to form mats on the mud or floats ascending in the water.
 Leaves are up to 3 inches (7.5 cm) long and are borne in alternately arranged clusters along the stem.
 The flower has 5 to 6 lance-shaped sepals beneath a corolla of 5 or 6 bright yellow petals up to 1 inch (2.5 cm) long.
 The blooming period occurs from late spring to early fall, lasting several months.
 The fruit is a hard, cylindrical capsule.

 How to Grow and Care